tago-io/explore-asset-tracking/README.md

 Let's follow up the list in that order so, starting with the dashboard duplication.

 ## Dashboard Duplication
-In the explore option in Tago sidebar, you will see the Asset Tracking example, click in the 'Get this Dashboard' button.
+In the explore option in TagoIO sidebar, you will see the Asset Tracking example, click in the 'Get this Dashboard' button.
 When you do this, the asset tracking dashboard will go into your account and a request to associate your devices will appear like the image bellow:

 ![device-association.png](https://i.postimg.cc/5tDx5g7C/Screenshot-2019-07-08-Dashboard-Asset-Tracking-2.png)